jQuery $.on Method

 In a simple definition, you can say the $.on method is a longer version of event methods like click, dbclick, change, hover, keyUp, keyDown, and others.

-The jQuery allows you to use the shorthand of events like click event and other events.
-However, the .on method not only allows you to use these methods alone but you can attach multiple event handlers by using it once.
+jQuery allows you to use the shorthand of events like click event and other events.
+However, the .on method not only allows you to use these methods alone but you can also attach multiple event handlers by using it once.

-For example, you want to perform the same action as the user clicks, changes or presses a key in an element.
-Rather than writing the code for each event handler separately, you can specify all in single jQuery .on method.
-Similarly, you can perform different actions for different events by using single $.on method.
+Rather than writing the code for each event handler separately, you can specify all in a single jQuery $.on method.
+Similarly, you can perform different actions for different events by using a single $.on method.

 The examples in this tutorial will show you different forms of using .on jQuery method.
 You can also see how .on method replaces other methods of jQuery.